New Year Resolutions and Goals

 The next problem is that speaking a desire is easy.
-I aim to be skinny; I want a new career; I am taking more holidays.
 It rolls off the tongue with ease.
 Go on.
 Say what you would like to change.
 Now say how you are going to do it?
 Not so easy, right?
 Because that part takes some thought.
 It won’t just happen.
 It takes effort.

 Herein lies the problem.
 Goals are not S.M.A.R.T.
 Almost 20 years in sales and I could smack a person with a wet fish if they asked me to set out my S.M.A.R.T. goals.
 But sales know a thing or two about achieving targets.

 People fail at making meaningful changes because they are not convinced they want to and if they are, they have no plan to reach it.
 Their goals are not personal and/or specific.
-I love sitting with people to work out their goals, because you see them realize, that change is possible, irrespective of the date.
+I love sitting with people to work out their goals because you see them begin to realize, that change is possible, no matter what the date is.

 Are Goals Important?

 When I did my coaching course, I learned so much and although there were valuable lessons, I felt there was something missing.
-As I applied principles, I learned through my own life experience that you can’t set and achieve goals without God.
+As I applied principles, I learned through my own life experience that you can’t set and achieve goals without Godly perspective.

 What I have developed myself and stood by, is goal setting Gods way.
 The most crucial beginning is finding out what He wants for us and setting our goals accordingly.
-It takes some soul searching and the outcome is not always what we expected.
+It takes some soul searching and the outcome may surprise you.

 We hear so much about goal setting.
 I mentioned it to somebody once and they laughed, saying who had time to sit and set goals.
 If you do the process right, goal setting saves you time.
 With technology at our fingertips, it is so easy to type up a few words as we wait in a queue waiting for the kids or for a friend to meet you.
 Each time something hits you, jot it down.

 I have collected loads of inspirational material on my dreams and desires over the years.
 Articles, pictures, brochures… you name it.
-Then I pray and think about it.
 Each time I come across something new, I add it to the pile.
 Have I followed up on all of them?
 Nope.
 And that’s ok.
 Sometimes what we think might have been a good idea, turns out to not be what we thought.
 The real dreams stay with us.
 They grow and they develop.
 Get serious about these ones.
 These are the ones that are set deep in your heart.
 Nurture them.
 Make a plan to achieve them.
 These are the ones that will bring you fulfillment and purpose.

 All is not lost

-So do not chastise yourself if you have not made any goals, or if you have given up on them already or didn’t make any because you knew you would fail anyway.
+Do not chastise yourself if you have not made any goals, or if you have given up on them already or didn’t make any because you thought you would fail anyway.

 If you are not happy with your life or if you feel frustrated and need to change, make one decision right now.
 Not because it is a new year, but because you owe it to yourself and you deserve to be living the life that was meant for you.
 Make the decision to know yourself, really know yourself.
-This can be quite painful and some revelations may come as a complete surprise.
-Then allow yourself to dream.
-Crazy dreams.
+This can be quite interesting and some revelations may come as a complete surprise.
+Then allow yourself to start dreaming those crazy dreams.